-13. If you're treated unfairly after whistleblowing
+12. If you're treated unfairly after whistleblowing

-An individual can take a case to an employment tribunal if they have been treated unfairly as a result of whistleblowing.
+An individual can raise a grievance if they feel they have been treated unfairly as a result of whistleblowing.

 Further information can be sought from Protect, an individual's trade union or the police.